Capstone-Projecto/main-growthy/README.md

 # Cloud Computing Path

-Creating **RESTful APIs** using NodeJS and deploying to [Google Cloud Platform](https://cloud.google.com) by using [Google App Engine](https://cloud.google.com/appengine) and [Google Compute Engine](https://cloud.google.com/compute) for connection between android application and database.
-Using Cloud SQL for creating the database server, and Cloud Storage for saving user data.
+Creating **RESTful APIs** using NodeJS (Express) and deploying to [Google Cloud Platform](https://cloud.google.com) by using [Google App Engine](https://cloud.google.com/appengine) for connection between android application and database.
+Using Cloud SQL and Sequelize for creating the database server, and Cloud Storage for images storage.

 # ERD
 ![GROWTHY (2)](https://github.com/Capstone-Projecto/main-growthy/assets/117957014/88d56d95-fe24-42a2-9bfa-efeb73c37899)